-- ✓ A properly designed budget process incorporates priorities up front and signals the governor's goals and management style as the budget is presented to the legislature, press and public. - Focus on big-ticket items. - Set clear expectations for budget staff. - Review and understand the revenue forecast and determine surpluses and contingency funds. - Assign a legislative liaison or transition staff to identify budget items of interest to key legislative leaders.
+" A properly designed budget process incorporates priorities up front and signals the governor's priorities and management style as the budget is presented to the legislature, press, and public.

+" Focus on "big ticket" items.

+" Set clear expectations for budget staff.

+" Review and understand the revenue forecast and determine surpluses and contingency funds.

+" Assign legislative liaison or transition staff to identify budget items of interest to key legislative leaders.